How Image Fusion Supports Surgical Decision-Making

 Rigid fusion is normally used when working on a few levels (2-4) and when the mobility or movement of the spine will not be enough to hinder navigation accuracy.
 A region of interest is manually selected and then a software algorithm will attempt to match the datasets.

 Elastic fusion is a type of fusion that enables a dataset to morph.
 By morphing, it can compensate for a shift or change of position of the patient.
 An MRI, for example, would normally be taken with the patient lying on their back, while on the operating table for the surgery, they might be lying in a prone position.
 With elastic fusion, the MRI dataset is deformed to fit the position of the patient’s spine in their intraop position.

 Today, more surgeons than ever have access to intraoperative imaging devices in their operating rooms.
 These include C-arms and iCT devices that can take images of varying quality.
 The tradeoff for most intraoperative image systems is that image quality is sacrificed for portability and convenience.
 Image fusion brings the higher quality of preoperative scans into the operating room.

 Indeed, image fusion is all about making good use of something that surgeons already have: Preoperative images.
 An preop MRI, for example, can provide a host of additional anatomical information the surgeon may not have access to with their intraoperative imaging devices.

 By fusing images together and registering them to the patient’s position, surgeons can navigate on both datasets and benefit from having all relevant information in one view.
+To learn more about image registration, please read our article “A Step-by-Step Guide to Image Registration for Spine Surgery”.
 With the corresponding software, surgeons can even navigate simultaneously on both sets of images, which in turn saves O.R. time.